cecileRx/cecileRx.github.io/_posts/2020-08-25-customize-devise-message.markdown

 ### What do I need to display a personalized message?

-To add a bit of warmness in this boring process of signing up, I want to address the new user by her/his **username**.
+To add a bit of warmness to this boring process of signing up, I want to address the new user by her/his **username**.
 So first I need to **modify my user model** by adding a username attribute.
 ```
 $ rails generate migration AddUsernameToUsers username:string